Best Hotels in Paris: From Palace Hotels to Saint-Germain Boutiques (2026)

 Price: €130–300/night | Location: 12 Rue Vieille du Temple, Le Marais

-Hôtel Caron de Beaumarchais is the finest value boutique in Le Marais — a 19-room hotel in a 17th-century building on the most atmospheric street in the Marais, with the extraordinary period furniture (18th-century French antiques throughout), the breakfast served with fresh croissants from the neighboring boulangerie, and the location within walking distance of the Centre Pompidou, the Place des Vosges, and the Marais’s extraordinary galleries and restaurants.
+Hôtel Caron de Beaumarchais is the best value boutique in Le Marais — a 19-room hotel in a 17th-century building on the most atmospheric street in the Marais, furnished with 18th-century French antiques throughout, with breakfast served with fresh croissants from the neighboring boulangerie, and everything within walking distance: the Centre Pompidou, the Place des Vosges, and the Marais’s galleries and restaurants.

 Hôtel du Petit Moulin — Marais Design